romaurei/chaski_challenge/README.md

 ## How are we going to test it?

-You should share with us the URL of the endpoint for the service you developed and we will send a **POST** request with a different dataset than the one we provided you.
+You should share with us the URL of the endpoint for the service you developed and we will send a **POST** request with a different dataset than the one we provided to you.

 We will check that the JSON response complies with the requirements and the correctness of the calculations.